AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-diagnostics-applicationinsights.md

-<properties
+---
-   pageTitle="Troubleshoot Cloud Services using Application Insights | Microsoft Azure" description="Learn how to troubleshoot cloud service issues by using Application Insights to process data from Azure Diagnostics." services="cloud-services" documentationCenter=".net" authors="sbtron" manager="" editor="tysonn" />
+title: Troubleshoot Cloud Services using Application Insights | Microsoft Azure
+description: Learn how to troubleshoot cloud service issues by using Application Insights to process data from Azure Diagnostics.
-<tags
-   ms.service="cloud-services"
-   ms.date="12/15/2015"
-   wacn.date="" />
+services: cloud-services
+documentationCenter: .net
+authors: sbtron
+manager: ''
+editor: tysonn

+ms.service: cloud-services
+ms.date: 12/15/2015
+wacn.date: ''
+---

 # Troubleshoot Cloud Services using Application Insights

 With [Azure SDK 2.8](/downloads/) and Azure diagnostics extension 1.5 you can now send your Azure Diagnostics data for your Cloud Service directly to Application Insights.
 The various types of logs collected by Azure Diagnostics including application logs, windows event logs, ETW logs and performance counters can now be sent to Application Insights and visualized in the Application Insights portal UI.
 When used along with the Application Insights SDK you can now get insights into metrics and logs coming from your application as well as the system and infrastructure level data coming from Azure Diagnostics.

 ## Configure Azure Diagnostics to send data to Application Insights

 Follow these steps to setup your cloud service project to send Azure Diagnostics data to Application Insights.

 1) In Visual Studio Solution Explorer right-click on a role and select **properties** to open the Role designer

 ![Solution Explorer Role Properties][1]

 2) In Role designer under the diagnostics section select the check box to **Send diagnostics data to Application Insights**